-With Pro Motion NG you can use two types of patterns, scaling patterns that repeat endlessly and change their look when transitioning from one color to another and fixed patters that are aligned into the middle of two neighbour colors.
+With Pro Motion NG you can use two types of patterns, scaling patterns that repeat endlessly and change their look based on scale when transitioning from one color to another and fixed patters that are aligned into the middle of two neighbour colors.

 A well known scaling halftone pattern is the Bayer matrix, also called ordered dithering.
 A ramp using mixing of just two colors with a Bayer matrix can look like this:

 Instead of using really different RGB colors in the ramp a percentage scale between the two colors is used to determine a mixing pattern simulating the color value.